In this week's Organize Closet Challenge we'll tackle your bedroom closet.

 Are you new here?
-The Organize Closet In Master Bedroom Challenge is part of the 52 Weeks To An Organized Home Challenge.
+The Organize Closet In Your Bedroom Challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).

 Every week of this Challenge one of the first steps is always decluttering the space, and this week is no different.